Corporate Compliance & Code of Conduct

 - Maintain all applicable licenses and certifications and provide evidence of sanction screening, current workers compensation, and liability insurance as applicable; and

-- Require that their employees comply with the Code of Conduct and the Compliance and Ethics Program and related training as appropriate.
+- Require that their team members are familiar with our Code of Conduct and expectations and provide training as appropriate.

 Marketing and Advertising

 We use marketing and advertising activities to educate the public, increase awareness of our services, and recruit new team members.
 These materials and announcements, whether verbal, printed, or electronic, will present only truthful, informative, non-deceptive information.